 What is immunotherapy?

 Described in layman’s terms, immunotherapy is a treatment that bolsters and preps your immune system to combat cancer.
 It enhances the immune system to locate and attack cancer cells.
 So, it relies on your immune system and how it interacts with cancer cells.
 You may find it a bit similar to chemotherapy where we kill cancer cells.
 But the way of destroying the cancer cells is different.
 Here, we don’t use the chemo drugs involved in chemotherapy.
-Also, cells are killed by blocking signals or checkpoints and activating the immune cells.
+Also, blocking signals or checkpoints and activating the immune cells, kills the cells.

 Treating bladder cancer with immunotherapy

 Bladder cancer has many types of mutations.
 Immunotherapy drugs rely on these mutations to do their jobs.
 So, it can be helpful to treat patients diagnosed with this type of cancer.
-As said earlier, it is often used to treat advanced cancer because of its known effectiveness for the later stages.
-Several immunotherapy drugs have been already approved and are being used in the clinical tests now.
+As said earlier, it is often treats advance cancer because of its known effectiveness for the later stages.
+Many immunotherapy drugs have approval already and are in clinical tests now.

 BCG and bladder cancer

 BCG stands for Bacillus Calmette-Guérin.
-It is widely used in immunotherapy of bladder cancer.
-It has been used for more than 40 years now.
+It is widely used in immunotherapy of bladder cancer and has been used for more than 40 years now.
 It works so well for some while it doesn’t for others.
-It is a weakened tuberculosis bacteria that is used for preparing tuberculosis vaccines.
-It is administered in the bladder using a catheter.
-This can be repeated for several cycles spaced after a specific number of days.
+This is a weakened tuberculosis bacteria that is in tuberculosis vaccine and is administered in the bladder using a catheter.
 It has been quite effective for non-muscle invasive bladder cancer but not for muscle-invasive cancer.

 Checkpoint inhibitor drugs